 Stage 1: Local spreading target lesions: erythema chronica migrans.
 They can be multiple and they may not be present.

-There is encephalitis, encephalopathy, chronic Lyme disease, post-treatment Lyme disease syndrome, and chronic Lyme disease (PubMed) and of the four, there is no chronic Lyme disease (PubMed) (PubMed).
+There is encephalitis, encephalopathy, chronic Lyme disease, post-treatment Lyme disease syndrome, and chronic Lyme disease (PubMed) and of the four, there is no post-treatment chronic Lyme disease (PubMed) (PubMed).

-After culture proven Lyme, fatigue is uncommon, perhaps in 3% of patients (PubMed).
+After culture-proven Lyme, fatigue is uncommon, perhaps in 3% of patients (PubMed).

 You make the diagnosis of Lyme by (of course) history and physical and serology.

 "CDC and the Food and Drug Administration (FDA) have become aware of commercial laboratories that conduct testing for Lyme disease by using assays whose accuracy and clinical usefulness have not been adequately established.
 These tests include urine antigen tests, immunofluorescent staining for cell wall--deficient forms of Borrelia burgdorferi, and lymphocyte transformation tests.
-In addition, some laboratories perform polymerase chain reaction tests for B. burgdorferi DNA on inappropriate specimens such as blood and urine or interpret Western blots using criteria that have not been validated and published in peer-reviewed scientific literature (PubMed)."
+In addition, some laboratories perform polymerase chain reaction tests for B. burgdorferi DNA on inappropriate specimens such as blood and urine or interpret Western blots using criteria that have not been validated and published in the peer-reviewed scientific literature (PubMed)."